huyhoang-mike/Markdown-Compiler/build_doc_tutorials.md

 export `ZENODO_ACCESS_TOKEN=zXZQp8Rl8qzXZQp8Rl8qzXZQp8Rl8qzXZQp8Rl8q`
 <br/><br/>
 I recommend you follow [this instruction](https://gitlab.oth-regensburg.de/EI/Labore/fenes/energiespeicher/htwo-map) to get the ZENODO_ACCESS_TOKEN.

+### STEP 5: Set up conda environment
+At first, change the directory to htwo-map, then run `conda env create --file environment.yml` to create the environment.
+Then, you need to activate it by using `conda activate htwo_map`.
+Finally, run `snakemake -c1 build_doc` to export the pdf and html documentation.
+<br/><br/>
+**For your information**: You must clone the ptx repository because snakemake requires the ptx-database in the workflow.

 ### STEP 6: Open the pdf and html file
 After successfully runned snakemake, you can find the pdf and html at `/htwo-map/docs/build/`